ClemensElflein/openmower.de/content/en/docs/robot-assembly/prepare-the-parts/prepare-sound/_index.md

 If your mainboard got delivered with an already equipped DFPlayer, you most likely got the original [DFRobot-DFPlayer](https://www.dfrobot.com/product-1121.html) with a 'DFRobot LISP3' chip.

-If you need to attach one, and your're not located in the US, you might also use a DFPlayer-Clone with an 'MH2024K-24SS', 'GD3200B' or 'JL AB23A799755' chip, as sold by Amazon, AliExpress or the like.
+If you need to attach one, and your're not located in the US, you might also use a DFPlayer-Clone with a 'MH2024K-24SS', 'JL AB23A799755' or 'GD3200B' chip, as sold by Amazon, AliExpress or the like.

 {{% alert title="☝️" color="info" %}}
 When using a DFPlayer-<b>Clone</b>,<br>